Hamburger Kebabs (Kabobs)

 - 1/2 cup coarsely chopped pine nuts (or use almonds or walnuts if pine nuts are not in the budget)

 - 1 tsp pepper (or less, I used coarse ground pepper)

 - 1 tsp. dried oregano

-- Vinaigrette dressing for basting kebabs (for South Beach Diet use dressing with not more than 2-3 grams of sugar per serving; I used Newman’s Own Olive Oil and Vinegar Dressing.)
+- Vinaigrette dressing for basting kebabs (use dressing with not more than 2-3 grams of sugar per serving; I used Newman’s Own Olive Oil and Vinegar Dressing.)

 - Spray grill with olive oil or non-stick spray, then preheat grill or broiler to medium high.
 (On the grill, you can only hold your hand there for a few seconds at that heat.)